Best 43-inch, best 42-inch and best 40-inch TVs 2025: superb 'small' TVs

 How we test TVs

-Smart platforms like LG's webOS, Samsung's Tizen and Google TV (which features on a range of TVs from various manufacturers), offer a plethora of internet streaming apps including Netflix, Amazon Prime Video, Disney Plus, Apple TV+, BBC iPlayer, Channel 4 and more.
+Smart platforms such as LG's webOS, Samsung's Tizen and Google TV (which features on a range of TVs from various manufacturers) offer a plethora of internet streaming apps including Netflix, Amazon Prime Video, Disney Plus, Apple TV+, BBC iPlayer, Channel 4 and more.
 We check thoroughly to ensure the TVs we review feature full compatibility with these apps.
-The only way to do so is by manually testing each app to ensure its outputting picture and sound in the correct formats, which can take a while.
-Just because an app supports Dolby Vision and Dolby Atmos, it doesn't mean it will output it.
+The only way to do so is by manually testing each app to ensure it's outputting the picture and sound in the best available formats, which can take a while.
+Just because an app supports Dolby Vision and Dolby Atmos doesn't mean it will output it to a specific TV.

-We also connect one of the latest gaming consoles (PS5 and/or Xbox Series X) to a TV to confirm whether it supports the latest gaming features, such as 4K/120Hz, VRR and ALLM, as well as gaming-specific HDR formats like Dolby Vision gaming.
+We also connect the latest gaming consoles (PS5 and/or Xbox Series X) to a TV to confirm whether it supports the latest gaming features, such as 4K/120Hz, VRR and ALLM, as well as gaming-specific HDR formats such as Dolby Vision gaming.
 Finally, we use a Leo Bodnar device to measure input lag.

 We've touched upon picture and streaming smarts, but the other integral part of the TV reviewing experience is testing the sound system.
 While we virtually always recommend an external option (a soundbar or AVR and speaker package combo), we understand that many people will opt to use the built-in speakers with their TV; so we test them thoroughly too.

-Each product on this best buy list, as well as all of our other best buy lists has been through our thorough review process, so you can rest assured knowing any product you decide to purchase on this list is officially What Hi-Fi? approved.
+Each product on this Best Buy list, as well as all of our other Best Buy lists, has been through our thorough review process, so you can rest assured that any product you decide to purchase on this list is officially What Hi-Fi? approved.

 FAQ